 Mercado Central

-Now, Minneapolis might not be the first place you’d think of if you were looking for a spot with authentic Latin American cuisine.
-But the bustling Mercado Central will prove that thought completely wrong!
+Minneapolis might not be the first place you’d think of for authentic Latin American cuisine.
+But the bustling Mercado Central in the Phillips neighborhood might prove otherwise!

-Located on Lake Street and Bloomington Avenue, Mercado Central is easy to spot thanks to the beautiful, vibrant murals and the heavenly smells.
+Located on Lake Street and Bloomington Avenue, Mercado Central is easy to spot, thanks to the beautiful, vibrant murals and the heavenly smells.
 The market offers over 35 vendors, all specializing in different foods and produce.
-There’s something delicious here for everyone, and the perfect low-key place to spend a couple of hours.

-Whether you’re in need of a spot for lunch or you want to pick up some high-quality produce to whip up dinner with, visiting Mercado Central is one of the best things to do in Minneapolis, MN.
+Whether you’re craving a tasty spot for lunch or want to pick up some high-quality produce to whip up dinner with, visiting Mercado Central is one of the most popular things to do in Minneapolis, MN.

 Fort Snelling State Park

 For history buffs, no Minneapolis visit is complete without a trip to Fort Snelling State Park.
-Located southeast of the city in Saint Paul, this Minnesota state park is one of the top Minneapolis points of interest for historical sightseeing.
+Located southeast of Minneapolis in Saint Paul, this Minnesota state park is one of the area’s top points of interest for historical sightseeing.

 Home of historic Fort Snelling, the state park was the site of a training center for Union soldiers during the American Civil War.
-Fort Snelling was initially used in 1819 and was only decommissioned after the end of the Second World War, so there are over 200 years of military history at this site.
+Fort Snelling was initially used in 1819 and was only decommissioned after the end of the Second World War.
+Over 200 years of military history predate the current site.

 Prior to the US military usage of the site, the Dakota people, who refer to the area as Bdote, lived here, amassing almost 10,000 years of history.
 With re-enactments from different eras, Fort Snelling State Park truly is history coming to life.